supercollider/supercollider/README_WINDOWS.md

   and portaudio.

 - If you build with msys2, make sure you use the Qt package provided by msys2.
-  If you build with VS, make sure you use the coorect Qt version from the Qt site.
-It should show `msvc2013` in the parent folder of the actual Qt files.
+  If you build with VS, make sure you use the corect Qt version from the Qt site.
+You want to see `msvc2013` in the parent folder of the core Qtlib tree.

 When asking for build help, always check and mention the installed versions any components you used to build SC!

 ### Dirty build states